Five Sump Pump Maintenance Tips.

 How long to dry out a flooded basement?
 One to two weeks.
 Avoid a flood.
 Learn how to maintain a sump pump before the next rain storm.
 Or, we’re happy to maintain your sump or sewage pump each year.
 Just ask.

-Sump pumps work until the day they die.
-Every pump fails sooner or later.
-Unfortunately you can’t predict if the pump is nearing the end of its life unless you have a special test instrument that measures how your pump is performing (not all pumps allow this test).
+As you can imagine, sump pumps work until the day they die.
+Unfortunately you can’t predict if the pump is nearing the end of its life.
+That is unless you have a special electrical test instrument that measures how well your pump motor is performing (not all pumps allow this test).

-PDM Plumbers offer a FREE sump pump motor health test while we’re there on a service call.
-Be prepared.
-Test and maintain your pump at least once a year!
+Better yet, PDM Plumbers offer a FREE sump pump motor health test while on a service call.

 - Visual sump pump check.
-Especially true during persistent rainfall.
-Check pump motor.
+Especially true during persistent rainfall if your basement is remodeled.

 - Float switch – is it unobstructed, moves freely?

-- Battery backup pump – check water level a few times a year.
-Batteries can last 2 to 3 years, some longer.
-Change as directed by the manufacturer.
+- Battery backup pump.
+Check battery water level a few times a year.
+Batteries can last 2 to 5 years.
+Change as directed by the manufacturer for added insurance.

 PDM stands against cutting corners when it comes to water damage.
-If you have a question call the PDM Clean Team for expert pump service.
-We’ve offered honest answers since 1885.
-Learn more about PDM sump pump service.
+If you have a question call the PDM Clean Team for knowledgeable sump pump maintenance service.